slamice/wri/hipsters/chapter06.md

 Inside everyone huddled together in small clumps of friends.
 Most of the guys held beers and shook hands.
 Some of the guys cross dressed.
 They wore stockings and long hair smiling behind their drinks.
 Others had thick beards.
 One later that night sang about a bully he encountered in a bar very softly, "fuck you guy" he whispered.

 The girls were very ecletic.
-One tied her t-shirt up to see her stomach and tattered jeans, her face red with excitment and probably a few drinks earlier.
+One tied her t-shirt up to see her stomach.
+Her tattered jeans hung on her like her red face, red from excitement and probably a few drinks earlier.
 Another wore a choke and posed against the wall.
-Anotehr had a rip from her belt buckle down to her knee on the right side of her leg.
+Another had a rip from her belt buckle down to her knee on the right side of her leg.
 One wore very bulky overalls with huge frizzy bushy hair.
-I was in love with most of the girls in the room.
+I was in love with most of the girls in the room and threw them into the mix.

 One who sat next to me was dressed completely normal if she lived in the 70's.
 I chatted with her briefly, she made sculptures that existed for only moments.
 They became sculptures in the moment, in between dances and mysterious gestures.
 I found it interesting and asked further about it, but was embarassed and ignored me the rest of the night.